loonwerks/CASE/TA5/case-env/readme.md

   bash ~/bin/compcert-install.sh
   ```

-  Note that CompCert can only be used for evaluation, research and education purposes, but not for commercial purposes.
+  Note that CompCert "can be used for evaluation, research and education purposes, but not for commercial purposes".

   To only install [Coq](https://coq.inria.fr/) (without CompCert):